Press "Enter" to skip to content

 Since we don’t have a dedicated solution, we need to try to construct our own.

-In Java, Optional is implemented in a totally different way because it’s a potential candidate to become a value type in the future – but that’s another story for another time.
+In Java, Optional is implemented differently because it’s a potential candidate to become a value type in the future – but that’s another story for another time.

 But now, let’s try to achieve sealed-class semantics using vanilla Java – the whole trick relies on a clever usage of visibility restrictions of private constructors and nested classes: